serenity-is/docs/tutorials/movies/creating_movie_table.md

 By default, Serene template runs all migrations in *MovieTutorial.Migrations.DefaultDB* namespace.
 This happens on application start automatically.

-The code that runs migrations are in *App_Start/SiteInitialization.cs* and *App_Start/SiteInitialization.Migrations.cs* files:
+The code that runs migrations are in *Initialization/Startup.cs* and *Initialization/DataMigrations.cs* files:

-> In Asp.Net Core version, they are under *Initialization/Startup.cs* and *Initialization/DataMigrations.cs* files as there is no App_Start folder in ASP.NET Core.

-** SiteInitialization.Migrations.cs (or DataMigrations.cs)**:
+** DataMigrations.cs**:
 ```cs

 namespace MovieTutorial